emory-libraries/dlp-curate/README.md

 Run the test suite with `bin/rails ci`

 For our CI we are using CircleCI that we adopted from hyrax project: [Hyrax CircleCI Config](https://github.com/samvera/hyrax/blob/master/.circleci/config.yml)

+# Caching manifests with localhost

+In a development environment, rake task creates and caches manifests with `base_url` as `localhost:3000`.

+In order to run the rake task locally and see cached manifests properly, please use port 3000 with localhost.